microsoft/pxt-common-packages/libs/box2d/README.md

 # Box2D for MakeCode Arcade

-Box2D **2.4.1**, bundled as C++, with `box2d` Static TypeScript classes and a low-level handle API.
-Classes live entirely in TypeScript: every argument and return value crossing the native or simulator boundary is still a **number, boolean, or number array**.
-No C++ objects or pointers cross that boundary.
+Box2D **2.4.1**, bundled as C++, with `box2d` Static TypeScript classes and a low-level `box2dNative` API.
+Native worlds, bodies, shapes, fixtures, and joints are represented by opaque PXT `RefObject` handles, so unreachable objects are released by the MakeCode garbage collector.
+Enums and physics values remain numeric.
+Functions with more than four public arguments pack values and object references into an array before crossing PXT's four-argument native-call boundary.
-Enums are numeric constants.
-`bindings.cpp` converts PXT's boxed `TNumber` values to C++ numbers internally;
-it does not rely on unsupported native `double` shim arguments.
-Functions with more than four public arguments pack them into a numeric array before crossing PXT's four-argument native-call boundary.

 The browser simulator runs the same C++ implementation compiled to an embedded WebAssembly module with Emscripten.
 This package does not replace Arcade's